(Revised December 2016)

 Amendment of By-Laws

-The University Graduate Council by-laws may be amended at any regular meeting of the Council by a two-thirds vote, provided that the amendment has been submitted in writing at the previous regular meeting, and with the subsequent approval of the Vice President for Academic Affairs.
+The University Graduate Council by-laws may be amended at any regular meeting of the Council by a two-thirds vote, provided that the amendment has been submitted in writing at the previous regular meeting, and with the subsequent approval of the Provost and Vice President for Academic Affairs.